-I graduated from the University of Chicago in 2016 with a bachelor's in math and completed my PhD in physics in 2023 at the University of Texas at Austin.
+I graduated from the University of Chicago in 2016 with a bachelor's in math and completed my PhD in theoretical physics in 2023 at the University of Texas at Austin.

 For a complete list of my papers, please refer to my page on the inSPIRE database or to my CV.